iiasa/GLOBIOM-G4M-link/README.md

 ## Getting set

-1. Clone this repository to a working directory able to hold some gigabytes.
-For example somewhere on your H: drive.
+1. Clone the repository to a working directory able to hold some gigabytes.
 If you use the Git command line client use
    `git clone --recursive <repository URL>`
    to also clone the `Condor_run_R` and `DownScale` submodules.
-You can obtain the repository URL by clicking on the 'Code' drop-down menu at the top right of the [GitHub repository page](https://github.com/iiasa/GLOBIOM-G4M-link).
+You can access the repository URL and other clone options by clicking on the 'Code' drop-down menu at the top right of the [GitHub repository page](https://github.com/iiasa/GLOBIOM-G4M-link).
 2. Check that the `Condor_run_R` and `DownScale` subdirectories have content.
 If not, the clone did not clone the Git submodule that lives there.
 To still get it, with the command